 It often takes more than a mere photo, tweet, or blog entry to solve a case.
 When investigators manage to subpoena an account holder’s info, they’re still obligated to verify whether the name on the account belongs to the actual suspect who posted said info.
 Additionally, they’d need to make sure the posts are authentic and not merely pranks.

-In Aiken, SC, the County Sheriff’s office and the Department of Public Safety are both active on Facebook and Twitter.
+In Aiken, South Carolina, the County Sheriff’s office and the Department of Public Safety are both active on Facebook and Twitter.
 They are using social media platforms in a variety of ways — from lead gathering and outreach to crime solving and prevention.
-With over 4,500 likes on their respective Facebook page, both departments are able to share and receive info on breaking cases with followers, who in turn spread the news.
+With over 4,500 likes on their respective Facebook pages, both departments are able to share and receive info on breaking cases with followers, who, in turn, spread the news.

 In addition to sharing info and tracking illegal activities, social media can also improve the public perception of law enforcement.
 Platforms such as Facebook allow police departments to show off a more personable side, such as officers helping out at community events.